Federal Reserve Proposes Cap On Debit Card Fees

 Source: CSNews 2011 Industry Forecast Study

 The proposal also calls for comment on requiring debit cards to offer multiple networks

 A new Federal Reserve proposal would cap debit card fees retailers can charge customers at 12 cents per transaction.
 The news spurred mixed results: NACS called the proposal "a positive step" but shares of credit card companies took a tumble, with Visa closing down 12.7 percent and MasterCard closing down 10.3 percent on Dec.
 16, the day the proposal was released.

-In June, NACS delivered to Congress a petition containing two million signatures the association collected at convenience stores across the country.
-This petition was in addition to the 1.7 million signatures collected by 7-Eleven, which were delivered to Congress in 2009, and 1.7 million signatures collected by Speedway SuperAmerica, which were delivered earlier this year.
+In June, NACS delivered to Congress a petition containing two million signatures the association collected at c-store across the country.
+This petition was in addition to the 1.7 million signatures collected by 7-Eleven, which were delivered to Congress in 2009, and 1.7 million signatures collected by Speedway SuperAmerica, delivered in early 2010.